StackVista/stackstate-docs/setup/upgrading.md

 ## Version-specific upgrade instructions

+### Upgrade to 4.2.0

+* A new event perspective introduces more comprehensive events includes following changes:
+  * Deprecated `sts_generic_events` Kafka topic and `sts_generic_events-*` Elastic index in favor to `sts_topology_events` and `sts_topology_events-*` respectively
+    * deprecated topic and index are still available for migration purposes
+  * Events submitted before upgrade won't be available in Events perspective
+  * Streams using events will work as before

 ### Upgrade to 4.1.0

 * There are several changes to the `processmanager.conf` file that must be manually processed if you are using a customised version of this file: